 How much more effective would you and your staff become if they suddenly were relieved of the burden of the phone calls?

 The end result will be a dramatic increase in ALL revenue!
 Why?
-Because you staff will be freed up to do what they do best-Bill insurance and work denials.
+Because you staff will have more time to bill insurances and work denials.

 If you would like to speak more about this please contact me.